vivian-lz/vivian-personal-website/README.md

 ## First time git setup
-Use this website [Git Reference](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) Should never need to do this again, but in case start with
-$ git config --global user.name "John Doe"
+Use this website [Git Reference](https://git-scm.com/book/en/v2/Getting-Started-First-Time-Git-Setup) Should never need to do this again, but in case start with `git config --global user.name "John Doe"`
-$ git config --global user.email johndoe@example.com
+`git config --global user.email johndoe@example.com`

 To add a new repo, use
-$ git remote add origin https://github.com/vivian-lz/vivian-personal-website.git
+`git remote add origin https://github.com/vivian-lz/vivian-personal-website.git` replace url then do
-replace url
-then do
-$ git push -u origin main
+`git push -u origin main`
 main is the branch and origin is the name of repo you choose

 ## Further help